 Put simply, the 70% Rule states that you should never pay more than 70% of a house's after-repair value, minus the cost of repairs and renovations.

-Let’s look at a specific example from a Texas market.
-If you’re looking to flip in the popular Austin market, where the median home value is $368,800, and you’ve found a potential property which will require repairs costing $30,000, the formula will look something like the below.
+Let's look at a specific example from a Texas market.
+If you're looking to flip a home that costs $368,800, and you've found a potential property which will require repairs costing $30,000, the formula will look something like the below.

 The 70% Rule is a great way to set your budget, but don't forget to take into account all your expenses.
 You're going to have to shell out for the initial purchase price, the cost of all repairs and renovations, the carrying costs, and the selling costs.
 Make sure you're taking all these factors into account when trying to project your profits.